Bake to the roots

 2. In a large bowl mix the butter, sugar, salt, and vanilla extract until light and fluffy.
 Add the egg yolks one at a time.
 Add some flour and milk and mix, add some more and mix again.
 Continue until all is well combined.
 Pour half of the batter into the springform tin and smooth out the top.
 Cover the remaining dough in the bowl with plastic wrap.

-3. Preheat the oven to 350°F (175°C).
+3. Preheat the oven to 180°C (350°F).
 In a large bowl beat the egg whites until they start to turn white.
 Gradually add the sugar and mix until stiff peaks form and the sugar has dissolved completely.
 Add half of the beaten egg whites to the springform tin and smooth out the surface a bit – cover the remaining egg whites with plastic wrap.
 Sprinkle the meringue with half of the sliced almonds.
-Bake for 28-30 minutes.
+Bake for about 28-30 minutes.
 Let cool down and remove from the tin.
 Repeat with the remaining dough and egg whites.

 2. In einer großen Schüssel die Butter mit Zucker, Salz und Vanille Extrakt aufschlagen, bis alles hell und luftig ist.
 Eigelbe einzeln zugeben und jeweils gut verrühren.
 Mehlmischung und Milch abwechselnd zugeben und gut verrühren.
-Die Hälfte des Teiges in die Springform geben und glattstreichen.
+Die Hälfte des Teiges in die Springform geben und glatt streichen.
 Den restlichen Teig in der Schüssel mit Klarsichtfolie abdecken.

 Rhubarb Raspberry Meringue Cake | Bake to the roots